+If your class has a single identity field and no "IdClass" then the mykey is simply the value of that field.
 If you have defined your own "IdClass" then the mykey is the toString() form of the identity of your PK class.